bobbyiliev/introduction-to-sql/ebook/en/content/014-unions.md

     | 103 | 2008-05-20 00:00:00 |           4 |   2060 |
     +-----+---------------------+-------------+--------+

-Now, let us join these two tables in our SELECT statement as follows −
+Now, let us join these two tables in our SELECT statement as follows:

 ```sql
 SELECT  ID, NAME, AMOUNT, DATE